Practical Magic: Plot

-State investigator Gary Hallett arrives from Tucson, Arizona, in search of Jimmy, who is also a serial killer.
-Gillian attempts to separate them with a potion, but Kylie and Antonia realize he is the man from Sally's childhood spell and they dispose of the potion.
+State investigator Gary Hallett arrives from Tucson, Arizona, in search of Jimmy, who is revealed to be a serial killer.
+Gillian attempts to separate them with a potion, but Kylie and Antonia realize he is the man from Sally's childhood spell and they dispose of the pancake syrup containing the potion.
 After Gillian and Sally fight, a distraught Sally confesses to Gary, only to discover he is the impossible man from her spell.
-Unable to deny their attraction, the two kiss.
+Unable to deny their attraction, the two kiss, which makes Sally ultimately stop and flee, and then runs towards her home knowing that Gillian is in trouble.

-Upon returning home, Sally realizes Jimmy's spirit is using Gillian as a medium.
-Gary arrives and uses his silver badge to thwart Jimmy's spirit from possessing him.
+Arriving, Sally realizes that Jimmy's spirit has entered Gillian's body.
+Gary arrives and witnesses Jimmy's spirit materialize before him and, after Jimmy attacks him, uses his silver badge to thwart Angelov's spirit from possessing him.
 Sally tells Gary he is there because of her spell, the feelings they have for each other are not real, and the family curse will kill him if they pursue a relationship.
-Gary replies that curses only work if one believes in them, before returning to Tucson.
+Gary replies that curses only work if one believes in them and that he wished for her too, and returns to Tucson.

 Jimmy uses Gillian again in an attempt to kill Sally before Frances and Jet return.
 Realizing she must embrace magic to save her sister, Sally asks the local townswomen to form a coven and exorcise Jimmy's spirit.
-They nullify the Owens curse, exorcising Jimmy's spirit and permanently exiling him.
+They exorcise Angelov's spirit and permanently exile him, and hope that this might also mean the end of the Owens curse.

 Gary clears the sisters of any suspicion in Jimmy's case and returns to Massachusetts to be with Sally.
-The townsfolk finally welcome the Owens women into the community, as witches.
+Sally chooses love with Gary despite the risks of an uncertain future.
+The townsfolk finally welcome the Owens women into the community, as witches, and witness the family's annual Halloween tradition of flying down from the roof.